-- 1. If any litigation, claim or audit is begun before the expiration of the three (3) year period, the records must be kept until all litigation, claims or audit findings involving the records have been resolved. - 2.
-Records for non-expendable property (as defined in Chapter 3, Section 6 "Property Management Standards") must be retained for three (3) years after final disposition of the property.
+If any litigation, claim or audit is begun before the expiration of the three (3) year period, the records must be kept until all litigation, claims or audit findings involving the records have been resolved.

-The Georgia Department of Community Affairs, the U.S. Department of Housing and Urban Development, the Comptroller General of the United States, or any of the aforementioned entities' authorized representatives, shall have access to any pertinent books, documents, papers, or records of CDBG Recipients and Sub-recipients for the purposes to make audits, examinations, excerpts, and transcripts.
+The Georgia Department of Community Affairs, the U.S. Department of Housing and Urban Development, the Comptroller General of the United States, or any of the aforementioned entities' authorized representatives, shall have access to any pertinent books, documents, papers, or records of CDBG-MIT Recipients and Subrecipients for the purposes to make audits, examinations, excerpts, and transcripts.
 In addition, public access to grant records shall not be restricted unless the Recipient can demonstrate exception from disclosure under the Georgia Open Records Act (Official Code of Georgia Annotated, Title 50, Chapter 18, Article 4).